textwire/textwire.github.io/versioned_docs/version-v2/functions/str.md

 <b>true</b>
 ```

-:::note
+:::tip Empty substring
-If the `substr` argument is an empty string, the function will always return `true`
+If the `substr` argument is an empty string, the function will always return `true`.
+It's done this way because an empty string is always a substring of any string
 :::

 ## len